-We strongly believe that work ethics are one of our strengths.
+We believe that work ethics are one of our strengths.
 We are convinced that working in compliance with the laws and regulations is an added value and a competitive advantage.
 Over time we have devoted many hours of training to both executive and operational personnel in relation to anti-corruptions procedures.
-In the last year, we trained almost 200 people in anti-corruption, doubling the number of participants in this important initiative, focusing above all on those persons who, considering their role, could be involved in these phenomena.
+In the last two years, we trained over 300 people in anti-corruption, focusing above all on those persons who, considering their role, could be involved in these phenomena.
 But our efforts do not stop here: we want to continue to spread an ethical culture and wish to deliver this training to as many people as possible.